-How to Find and Land the International K-12 Teaching Job You Have Always Wanted
+How to Find and Land the International K-12 Teaching Job You Desire

 As someone who has recently made the enormous leap all the way from U.K. teaching to international teaching in the tiny sultanate of Brunei, I find it interesting to retrospectively read the endless questions cluttering expat and education forums across the Internet, such as, “Where do I start when it comes to finding a job in an international school?”
 In my opinion, the most important place to start is by asking oneself the fundamental question, “Why do I want to teach internationally in the first place?”

 In my case, there was an eagerness to spend this period of my life on a continent with which I had started to fall head over heels in wanderlust, and I had a shortlist of countries firmly etched in my own mind.
 South East Asia it had to be.
 Having taught EFL in China—both north and south—18 months previously, I had enjoyed the opportunity to travel around Vietnam, Cambodia, Thailand, and some of China itself.
 I knew that I could live comfortably in any one of those countries, and that was one of the most important factors when considering a minimum 2-year contract—which is the least commitment that most international schools will normally accept—while uprooting my life in order to venture to the other side of the world.
 The last thing I wanted was to feel trapped in the chosen country during my stay.